Brandwatch vs. Sprinklr: Which is Better?

 ZoomInfo redesigned its onboarding program to 90 days, structured across planning, technical implementation, education, and adoption.
 The redesign produced a 25% improvement in customer satisfaction scores and won Rocketlane's Golden Comet award for Best Customer Onboarding Team of 2024.

 ZoomInfo University offers role-specific learning paths.
-GTM Workspace "deploys in weeks, not months", reflecting faster time-to-value for sales-focused use cases.
+GTM Workspace deploys in weeks, not months, reflecting faster time-to-value for sales-focused use cases.
+For marketing teams, GTM Studio's natural language audience building removes the typical engineering ticket dependency from campaign launch.

 Security and compliance